xumj2021/myblog.dev.repo/content/post/Collect Daily Level Short Selling Data With No Costs and No Delay.md

 ## Acquire Daily Summarized Short Sale Data From FINRA

 For most archival researchers, equity-level daily-summarized short sale data is perfectly enough.
-That is to say, the public available FINRA dataset might be the most ideal data source with both low costs and acceptable time delay.
+That is to say, the public available FINRA dataset might be the most ideal data source with complete coverage, low costs and acceptable time delay.
 In this section, I will introduce a light algorithm to parse daily short sale dataset from [FINRA's website](https://www.finra.org/finra-data/browse-catalog/short-sale-volume-data/daily-short-sale-volume-files).

 ### Analyze Website